 Size and Styling

-As one would expect from the respective dimensions of the two Subarus, the Forester treats its passengers to more passenger space.
-People in the Forester will get to enjoy a good amount of headroom since the cabin is relatively spacious.
-Leg room in the first row of the Forester is 43.3 inches, and it's 39.4 inches in the second row.
-In comparison, second-row leg room is only 36.5 inches in the Crosstrek.
-Front-row passengers in the Crosstrek, though, have nearly the same amount of space as they would in the Forester.
+As one might expect from the differences between the two Subarus, the Forester offers more passenger space.
+Passengers in the Forester get to enjoy plenty of headroom as its cabin is relatively large; leg room in the first row measures 43.3 inches and 39.4 inches for passengers in the second; by comparison, second-row legroom only measures 36.5 inches in the Crosstrek.
+Front-row passengers in either vehicle have nearly identical amounts of room as those in the Forester.

-In many ways, though, the Forester has nicer exterior elements.
-It can be enhanced with satin chrome side mirrors and a panoramic moonroof instead of a traditional one.
-In fact, almost all of the Forester trims come standard with the panoramic moonroof, whereas a traditional moonroof is only an option on even the most premium Crosstrek trim.
-Plus, all of its trims come with LED steering responsive headlights.
-In contrast, only two out of the five Crosstrek trims have these types of advanced headlights.
+In many ways, though, the Forester offers more attractive exterior elements.
+It can be enhanced with satin chrome side mirrors and a panoramic moonroof instead of the traditional one; almost all Forester trims come standard with this feature, while only two out of five Crosstrek models offer it as an option.
+Furthermore, all Forester models feature LED steering responsive headlights compared to only two out of five Crosstrek trims which offer these types of advanced headlights.

-The other traditional powertrain in the Crosstrek uses a 2.5-liter engine with four cylinders.
-With its larger displacement, it's able to generate more power.
-It comes with 182 horsepower and 176 pound-feet of torque, and this should lead to a more satisfying driving experience, especially when the vehicle is loaded down or climbing hills.
-This engine is exclusively available with a lineartronic continuously variable transmission.
-The Sport and Limited trims of the Crosstrek are the ones that have this type of powertrain.
+The Crosstrek utilizes a 2.5-liter engine with four cylinders.
+This larger displacement allows it to generate more power, offering 182 horsepower and 176 pound-feet of torque for an enjoyable driving experience, especially when loaded down or climbing hills.
+This engine is only available with a lineartronic continuously variable transmission found only on Sport and Limited trims of the Crosstrek; they make for smoother acceleration when required.

-The last option with the Crosstrek is to get a hybrid powertrain.
-It uses a 2.0-liter engine in combination with an electric motor, and it has a net horsepower of 148.
-Keep in mind that because Subaru hasn't made too many Crosstrek Hybrids, they may be hard to find in some areas.
+For the Crosstrek, there is also the hybrid powertrain option.
+This uses a 2.0-liter engine combined with an electric motor for 148 net horsepower.
+Keep in mind that because Subaru hasn't produced many Crosstrek Hybrids yet, they may be hard to locate in certain areas.

 Comfort, Options and Performance

-With more interior amenities, the Forester feels like the more premium option.
+The Forester feels more luxurious with more interior amenities.
 Its top trim has heated front and rear seats as well as a heated steering wheel.
-Its rear seatbacks can recline to provide passengers with more comfort, and those seats have a one-touch feature that makes quick work of folding them down when more cargo room ins needed.
-The top trim of the Crosstrek has an available heated steering wheel and it does have heated front seats, but those other features aren't available.
+Rear seatbacks can recline for extra comfort, plus those seats have a one-touch feature to quickly fold them down when extra cargo room is needed.
+Crosstrek also offers an available heated steering wheel and heated front seats on its top trim level; however, these other features aren't available on that model.

-Of course, convenience and technology have a major influence on whether a new vehicle is nice enough to warrant a customer's attention.
-Fortunately, both Subarus have many impressive features.
+Convenience and technology are two major factors in whether a new vehicle will impress customers.
+Fortunately, both Subarus boast many impressive features.

-First of all, automatic climate control is standard in the Forester and Crosstrek, and the Forester's two top trims have dual-zone climate systems.
-Further, almost all of the trims of each model have Wi-Fi capability.
-This means that people can stream audio and other media content, get work done, and browse the internet from the road.
+First and foremost, automatic climate control is standard on both Forester and Crosstrek models; furthermore, their top trims offer dual-zone climate systems.
+Furthermore, almost all trims of each model offer Wi-Fi capability - enabling people to stream audio content, work from home, or browse the internet while on-the-go.

-The top two trims of the Crosstrek and Forester have eight-inch touchscreens.
-This may be a more desirable size because it makes it easier to read the text on the screen.
-The top trim of the Forester, which is the Touring, has integrated navigation and a premium sound system.
-Those two elements are only optional on the top trims of the Crosstrek.
+The top two trims of both Crosstrek and Forester offer eight-inch touchscreens, which may be preferred due to its larger size that makes it easier to read text on-screen.
+The Touring model of Forester also comes equipped with integrated navigation and a premium sound system - elements only optional on higher trims of Crosstrek.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;